MuhiburR/csa-mp3-pd3/FRQ Solutions/Q3/ReadMe.md

   -  Checks if the inputted "target" word exists within all the words in the arraylist.\
   +  A new arraylist is created in order to be added with new edited words after the method is done.
   *  If the target words exists within the currently checking word then the target word, the following procedure happens:
-        1. Finds the start of the target word inside the selected checking word.
+        1. Finds the index of the target word inside the selected checking word.
-        2. Removes the target word completely from the checking word.
+        2. Removes the target word completely from the checking word, keeping only the letters after the target word ends..
         3. Adds the new word into the newly made arraylist.
-  *  If target word isn't within the selected word then nothing is added to the new arraylist.
+  *  If target word isn't fully within the selected word then nothing is added to the new arraylist.
   +  Returns the new arraylist.

  ____________________________________________________________________